 Among the many reasons for conflict between innovation and branding, two stand out:

 When should you seek the counsel of a brand consultant?
+There are several situations.

 In an era of crowd sourcing and online $100 logo design, the specialized skills and talents involved in identity design are seemingly being marginalized even further.
 Are big iconic brands moving in that direction?